Feeling your body is just not enough

 If you go looking for me, continue

-Past the paint chips, through
+past the paint chips, through

-The open window;
+the open window;

 Set your sights to the far treelines.

-Don't strain yourself listening for
+And don't strain yourself listening for

 the laughter of mountains,